 A Currency Share Class will be denominated in a currency other than the Base Currency of the Sub-Fund.
 Changes in the exchange rate between the Base Currency and such denominated currency of a Currency Share Class may lead to a depreciation of the value of such Shares as expressed in the denominated currency.
 Fluctuations in the exchange rate between the currency(ies) of a Sub-Fund's underlying assets and the currency of a Share Class may lead to currency risk for the holders of Shares in the relevant Class.
 The Investment Manager may try but is not obliged to mitigate this risk by using financial instruments such as those described under the heading Portfolio Currency Risk, for Hedged Share Classes provided that such instruments shall in no case exceed 105% of the Net Asset Value attributable to the relevant Hedged Share Class of the Sub-Fund.
 Investors should be aware that this strategy may substantially limit Shareholders of the relevant Hedged Share Class from benefiting if the denominated currency falls against the Base Currency and/or the currency/currencies in which the assets of the Sub-Fund are denominated.
-In such circumstances Shareholders of the relevant Hedged Share Class on and the costs of the relevant financial instruments.
+In such circumstances Shareholders of the relevant Hedged Share Class of the Sub-Fund may be exposed to fluctuations in the Net Asset Value per Share reflecting the gains/losses on and the costs of the relevant financial instruments.
 Financial instruments used to implement such strategies shall not be assets/liabilities of the Sub-Fund as a whole.
-However, the gains/losses on and the costs of the relevant financial instruments.
-Hedged Share Class of the Sub-Fund as a whole.
-However, the gains/losses on and the costs of the relevant Hedged Share Class of the Sub-Fund.
+However, the gains/losses on and the costs of the relevant financial instruments will accrue solely to the relevant Hedged Share Class of the Sub-Fund.